avante-garde/transactions/README.md

 }
 ```

 ### 7. To test out the POST localhost:8080/api/transactions/spend route.
 Click on the Body tab and select raw format.
 Make sure that JSON is selected as an option on the dropdown to the right of GraphQL.
-Include the JSON object { "points": "5000" } as part a request body.
+Include the JSON object { "points": "5000" } as part of the request body.
 It should return an array of objects containing payer and points spent:
 ```
 [
     {